neherlab/covid19_scenarios/README.md

     - Region and Sub-Region are designated as per the U.N.
     - U.N. designations are found within country_codes.csv
     - Please use only the U.N. designated name for the country, region, and sub-region.

+### Adding/editing population data for a country and/or region:
+  As of now all data used to initialize scenarios used by our model is found within populationData.tsv It has the following form:
+    ```
+    name    populationServed    ageDistribution hospitalBeds    ICUBeds suspectedCaseMarch1st   importsPerDay
+    Switzerland ...
+    ```
+  - Names: the U.N. designated name found within country_codes.csv
+      * For a sub-region/city, please prefix the name with the three letter country code of the containing country.
+See country_codes.csv for the correct letters.
+  - populationServed: a number with the population size
+  - ageDistribution: name of the country the region is within.
+Must be U.N. designated name
+  - hospitalBeds: number of hospital beds within the region
+  - ICUBeds: number of ICU beds
+  - suspectedCaseMarch1st: The number of cases thought to be within the region on March 1st.
+  - importsPerDay: number of suspected import cases per day

 ## License